lukeirwin03/BioI-Genome-Sequence/README.md

   }
 ```

 pairDNA(): The pairDNA() method will create an array of the complements to the main DNA strand.
-It does this by utilizing the getPair() method.
+It does this by utilizing a for loop and calls the getPair() method.
 ```
   public void pairDNA(){
     String[] strand2 = new String[strand1.length]; // makes the complement Array